CTVA US Music Variety - "The Ed Sullivan Show" (CBS) Season 17 (1964-65)

 Highlights:

---Louis Armstrong – "Hello Dolly" & "So Long Dearie"
+--Louis Armstrong - "Hello Dolly" & "So Long Dearie."

---Sid Caesar (comedian) - 2 skits: (1) Japanese baseball player sketch (2) 1964 election news report sketch
+--Sid Caesar (comedian) - does two skits: plays a Japanese baseball player sketch & a newsman reporting on the 1964 election results.

---Pat Boone - "My Baby Just Cares for Me," "Beach Girl" and "Exodus"
+--Pat Boone - "My Baby Just Cares for Me," "Beach Girl" and "Exodus."

---Abbe Lane - "I Didn't Know What Time It Was" & "I'm In Love with A Wonderful Guy"
+--Abbe Lane - "I Didn't Know What Time It Was" & "I'm In Love with A Wonderful Guy."

 --Tony Lama - golf match with Ken Venturi